binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 The [second] is a presentation by the developer of the Dropwizard metrics library.
 While this one ranges over more topics than I'm interested in, the parts which do apply were also very useful.
-I've made the link start at the point in the video where he talks about the constructs used by the write latency metrics.
+I've made the link start at the point in the video where he starts talking about the constructs used by the write latency metrics.

 Finally, while not related to metrics, I also want to point out [this presentation on Cassandra tuning], which I found very detailed, since